wjzhengsh/blockchain/v10_application.md

   * On the "Overview" screen, click **Connection Profile**.
 The Connection Profile contains a complete set of API endpoint information of all your network resources.
     ![Connection Profile in Network Monitor](images/service_credentials.png "Connection Profile in Network Monitor")

   * If you have running chaincode in the network, you can get the API endpoint information that is specific to the chaincode.
-On the "Channels" screen, click the the channel row on which the chaincode is running to open the specific channel screen.
+On the "Channels" screen, click the channel row on which the chaincode is running to open the specific channel screen.
 Then, locate the chaincode and click the **JSON** button.
     ![API endpoints per chaincode](images/channel_chaincode.png "API endpoints per chaincode")

 2. Locate the API endpoint information of your network resources, which is similar to the URL of `peer1-org1` row in the following example: